 How to test a lunar rescue stretcher?

-Two weeks ago, a new device for the rescue of astronauts has been tested underwater.
-The ESA’s Lunar Evacuation System Assembly (LESA) is designed to be deployed by a single astronaut in lunar gravity to rescue an incapacitated crewmate.
+The ESA’s Lunar Evacuation System Assembly (LESA) is designed to be deployed by a single astronaut in lunar gravity to rescue on the moon.

 The “lunar ambulance” is a pyramid-like structure, that enables an astronaut to lift their crewmate onto a mobile stretcher in less than 10 minutes, before carrying them to the safety of a nearby pressurised lander.